Characterizing AI-Generated Misinformation on Social Media: Background

-A separate body of research has focused on detecting AI-generated misinformation, typically through one of two approaches: (1) human-centered methods \cite{Groh.2024} and (2) automated, machine learning-based methods \cite{Zhou.2023,Montserrat.2020}.
-Human-centered methods, which are dependent on individual judgements, often struggle to accurately identify AI-generated content \cite{Groh.2024,Somoray.2023,Diel.2024,Bray.2023,Cooke.2024}.
+\textbf{AI-generated misinformation: } The manipulation of media content has long been a concern; however, the rapid advancements of generative AI tools have significantly lowered the barriers to creating sophisticated AI-generated content \cite{Westerlund.2019,Feuerriegel.2023}.
+AI-generated content (\eg, deepfakes) -- artificially generated videos, images, and audio designed to mimic real individuals -- has become increasingly prevalent on social media, raising critical concerns about their role in spreading misinformation \cite{Hancock.2021,Groh.2024,Vaccari.2020}.
+This emerging form of digital misinformation poses significant challenges to the defense strategies previously employed by digital platforms and users \cite{Goldstein.2023,Feuerriegel.2023}.
+Additionally, the increased scalability, multilingualism, and multimodality of AI-generated content further complicate its detection and mitigation \cite{Feuerriegel.2023,Timmerman.2023}.
+Research on AI-generated misinformation is still in its early stages, with most existing studies focusing on their potential societal impacts, such as the erosion of trust in media and democratic institutions \cite{Dobber.2021,Hancock.2021,Vaccari.2020,Goldstein.2023}.
+Despite growing concern, there is limited empirical evidence on the actual prevalence of AI-generated misinformation on social media and how it spreads relative to other forms of misinformation.
+Although AI-generated misinformation is often portrayed as a particularly dangerous type of digital misinformation \cite{Hancock.2021}, it remains unclear what specifically distinguishes them from traditional misinformation in terms of its content characteristics, reach, and user engagement.
+A separate body of research has focused on detecting AI-generated misinformation, typically through one of two approaches: (1) human-centered methods \cite{Groh.2024}, and (2) automated, machine learning-based methods \cite{Zhou.2023,Montserrat.2020}.
+Human-centered methods, which are dependent on individual judgments, often struggle to accurately identify AI-generated content \cite{Groh.2024,Somoray.2023,Diel.2024,Bray.2023}.
 Further, they lack scalability, which makes them ineffective for large volumes of media \cite{Groh.2024}.
-Yet, evidence from studies on traditional misinformation shows that crowd-based approaches, where multiple judgments are aggregated, can achieve accuracy levels comparable to those of experts and overcome scalability issues \cite{Allen.2021,Martel.2024,Drolsbach.2023b,He.2025}.
+Yet, evidence from studies on traditional misinformation shows that crowd-based approaches, where multiple judgments are aggregated, can achieve accuracy levels comparable to those of experts and overcome scalability issues \cite{Allen.2021,Martel.2024,Drolsbach.2023b,He.2025, Pilarski.2026}.
 In contrast, automated detection approaches, \eg, using AI models to analyze inconsistencies in facial expressions, lighting, and audio-visual mismatches, offer a scalable solution.
 However, they often struggle with accuracy and robustness, leading to false positives or undetected deepfakes \cite{Almars.2021,Feuerriegel.2023,Zhou.2023}.
 To enable comprehensive and reliable empirical analysis of AI-generated misinformation circulating on social media, there is thus a need for complementary detection strategies that are both scalable and accurate.